 **Helpful tips and common mistakes

-Caramelized torija is essentially french toast.
-For both french toast and the torija, you have to soak the bread in a milk mixture and cook on the pan.
+Caramelized torrija is essentially french toast.
+For both french toast and the torrija, you have to soak the bread in a milk mixture and cook on the pan.
 With the dessert, you go one step further and caramelize the bread either with a blow torch or under the broiler.

 If I recall correctly, Degustation uses heavy cream to soak the brioche, but I decided to use a mixture of coconut milk and heavy cream.
 Do not use more liquid than stated in the recipe.
 I've tested it making one batch with the amount listed and another with enough liquid to completely cover the bread.
 The batch with more liquid ended up being too soggy and didn't hold together as well when cooked.

-The optimum tool to use to finish the brioche would be a blow torch but if you don’t own one, use your broiler instead.
-Just make sure to keep a close eye on the brioche so that the sugar doesn’t burn.
+Finish the brioche by caramelizing the tops with a blow torch.
+If you don't have one, you can use your broiler instead.
+Just make sure to keep a close eye on the brioche so that the sugar doesn't burn.

 Bite into the caramelized torrija while warm and try not to eat the whole batch!
 The outside is a little crunchy from the caramelized sugar while the inside is oh so creamy.
 The coconut and citrus flavor is faint but present.
 These are best served fresh but can still be enjoyed the next day heated up.
 I can't wait to show these off to my family with a little side of ice cream!

 For more sweet bread dessert inspiration check out these Corner Bakery's sweet crisps!